 Basing next year’s budget on last year’s performance can also have the effect of limiting your results simply because “that happened last year”.

 Does that really make sense?
-If you only saw 5% growth last year, does that mean you should be predicting similar numbers for the next?
+If you saw 5% growth last year, does that mean you should be predicting similar numbers for the next?